railwayapp/docs/src/docs/overview/the-basics.md

 A Railway service is a deployment target for your deployment source.
 Deployment sources can be code repositories or Docker Images.
 Once you create a service and choose a source, Railway will analyze the source, build a Docker image (if the source is a code repository), and deploy it to the service.

-Out of the box, your service is deployed with a set of default configurations which can be overriden as needed.
+Out of the box, your service is deployed with a set of default configurations which can be overridden as needed.

 ## Variables